elemental/Elemental/doc/source/core/dist_matrix.rst

    .. note::

-      The remainder of this group is only valid for complex datatypes.
+      Many of the following routines are only valid for complex datatypes.

    .. cpp:function:: typename RealBase<T>::type GetReal( int i, int j ) const